fukun07/neural-image-captioning/readme.md

 ### Requirements
 #### 1. software
-The model is trained using Theano, a popular  Theano: A Python framework for fast computation of mathematical expression.
+The model is trained using Theano, a popular Python framework for fast computation of mathematical expression.
 To install Theano, please refer to  [Installing Theano](http://deeplearning.net/software/theano/install.html#install).

 The data and trained models are stored in hdf5 format.
 So you also need to install [h5py](http://docs.h5py.org/en/latest/build.html) package.

 The MSCOCO API is used in our code.
 Instead of creating a submodule, we directly place the related codes under codes/pycoco/ with some revision.
 We thank the MSCOCO team for their data and code.
 You can visit their [repository](https://github.com/tylin/coco-caption) for original code.

 #### 2. hardware
-Though you can run the code in CPU, we highly recommend you to equip a GPU card.
-A typical training process on MSCOCO takes 10h in a Nvidia K10 GPU, while it may take weeks in CPU.
+Though you can run the code on CPU, we highly recommend you to equip a GPU card.
+A typical training process on MSCOCO takes 10h on a Nvidia K10 GPU, while it may take weeks on CPU.

-The feature size for attention model is big so you will need a large memory when running attention model.
+The feature size for attention model is big so you need a large memory when running attention model.
 For the largest dataset mscoco, at least 30G memory is required (note, not GPU memory).

 ### Quick start